 The F4s were already somewhere high above the Shetland Islands as we headed out over the north coast of Scotland near Cape Wrath.
 We met up with them over the Faeroe Islands.
 We trailed our refuelling hoses from the pods underneath each wing and the two Phantoms simultaneously and greedily drank about three tons of fuel each.
 They didn't actually need fuel at that stage but it was sound policy to keep their tanks as full as possible.
-After that, we three aírcraft went into a holding orbit at 30,000 feet to await further instructions from the air defence controller at RAF Saxa Vord.
+After that, we three aírcraft went into a holding orbit at around 30,000 feet to await further instructions from the air defence controller at RAF Saxa Vord.
 There were no clouds and the heavens were magnificently lit up with the sort of stellar display that can only be seen when viewed in complete darkness.

 Time passed.
 We watched the dawn start to come up - it comes up earlier when you are six miles high than it does on the ground.
 Life was getting a little boring - as it often did on Dragonfly sorties.
 Although I could have talked to the F4 pilots had I wanted to, it was official policy to maintain radio silence except for essential messages just in case the Soviets were listening (and they usually were).
 I remember getting my sandwiches out; they'd been in a box in the aircraft since the previous day so they were not at their best.
 I teased the two-man crew of the Phantom flying close on my port wing by illuminating my sandwiches with a torch.
 The Phantom pilot expressed his feelings by performing a tight barrel roll around us - thereby causing my co-pilot to spill some of his coffee as he caught a sudden glimpse, out of the corner of his eye, of the upside-down Phantom arriving unexpectedly on his side of the aircraft.